OpenMS/pyopenms-docs/docs/source/centroiding.rst

 .. image:: img/centroided_data.png

 After centroding, a single m/z value for every isotopic peak is retained.
+By plotting the centroided data as stem plot we discover that (in addition to the isotopic peaks) some low intensity peaks (intensity at approx. 4k) were present in the profile data.